-Although these molds aren’t found indoors as often as those listed above, you may still find them in your home:
+There are other molds that aren’t found indoors as often as those listed above, but you may still find them in your home.
+These include:

 - Alternaria.
 This fuzzy mold is white with black spots.
 It tends to grow in fabrics and wallpaper, near windows and air conditioners, and in bathrooms and kitchens.

 - Aureobasidium.
 This mold is pink with black spots.
 It’s most commonly found on wood, walls, caulking, and grout.